Tritron-Robotics/robotcode2022/README.md

  This project, originally a FRC sample, can serve as a base for other projects revolving around FRC robots.
 It contains the code for the basic functions of intake motors, drivetrain motors, shooting motors, etc.

 ## How to get started:
-Follow this to get your computer setup with all of the FRC software.
+Follow <a href="https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/index.html">this</a> to get your computer setup with all of the FRC software.
 Once everything is setup, you can clone this repository, and open the folder in 2022 WPILib VS Code.

 ## Where users can get help with your project:
 <a href="https://first.wpi.edu/FRC/roborio/release/docs/java/index.html">FRC Java Documentation</a>
+<p></p>
+<a href="https://tritron-robotics.github.io/robotcode2022/">This project's Documentation</a>

 ## How to Contribute